What kind of insurance are you looking for?

 Everyone’s needs vary.
 When buying life insurance, you have to consider things such as the ages of your spouse and kids, how much of your income they need to survive and future big expenses like a mortgage and college.

 Buying life insurance is a smart move.
 But everyone’s needs vary.
-You have to consider things such as the ages of your spouse and kids, how much of your income they need to survive, future big expenses like a mortgage and college, and how much life insurance you can afford.
+To figure out how much life insurance you need, you have to consider things such as the ages of your spouse and kids, how much of your income they need to survive, future big expenses like a mortgage and college, and how big of a policy you can afford.

 Life insurance offers protection to your family and other people who depend on you financially.
 Based on the policy you get (and whether you’ve kept up with its premiums), if you die, your beneficiaries receive a death benefit in a guaranteed amount.